pateskinasy/pateskinasy.github.io/_posts/2022-07-23-of-course-you-are-not-a-shady-supplier.md

 Diversifying one's supplier base takes concerted effort.

 <p><img src="{{site.baseurl}}/assets/images/post_images/Diversify_your_supplier_base.png" alt="" class="align-center" /></p>
-<figcaption>Challenges faced when diversifying your supplier base</figcaption>
+<figcaption>Challenges faced when diversifying one's supplier base</figcaption>

 That said, a substantial part of the average company’s environment, social, and governance footprint lies with suppliers.
 As a result, the procurement function is baking more and more CSR (corporate social responsibility) / ESG (Environmental, Social, and Governance) inquiries into their RFIs/RFPs, and will increasingly do so in the years ahead.